Itty Bitty Orphan Kitty Rescue

 1152 Blossom Hill Road, San Jose, CA 95118

 KITTENS ARE ALSO SHOWN BY APPOINTMENT IN THEIR FOSTER HOMES.

-Itty Bitty Orphan Kitty Rescue holds adoption fairs every weekend throughout kitten season at the Palo Alto and Blossom Hill Pet Food Express stores.
+Itty Bitty Orphan Kitty Rescue holds adoption fairs every weekend throughout kitten season at Pet Food Express stores.
 Please contact us for information on the next adoption fair.
 We usually have a wide selection of kittens and cats available for adoption.
 Please come by to see our beautiful kittens and meet us!

 All of our kittens and cats are tested for FELV/FIV, microchipped, spayed or neutered and up-to-date on their vaccinations prior to adoption.

 Adoption policy: We will be accepting applications to adopt at the fair and our adoptions committee will review the applications after the fair. to determine the best match.
 Cats do not go home directly from the fair but are delivered to your home to help with the transition.

 Itty Bitty Orphan Kitty Rescue shows their kitties in their foster homes by appointment only.
 For more information, please contact us at email@example.com or visit our web site at www.ibokrescue.org.